Normalized Berkovich spaces and surface singularities: Special formal schemes and their Berkovich spaces

 \Pa{Fundamental example}{ We now discuss in detail what happens in the algebraic case of \ref{example_algebraic}, when working over $k$.
-Let $X$ be a separated $k$-scheme of finite.
-Then to every point $x$ of $X^{an}$ we can associate a morphism $\varphi_x\colon\Spec\big(\rescompl{x}\big)\to X$, which sits in the following commutative diagram:
+Let $X$ be a separated $k$-scheme of finite type.
+Then with every point $x$ of $X^{\mathrm{an}}$ we can associate a morphism $\varphi_x\colon\Spec\big(\rescompl{x}\big)\to X$, which sits in the following commutative diagram: